-TEACHING MUSIC APPRECIATION.
-Three or four hours 274. credit.
+274. TEACHING MUSIC APPRECIATION.
+Three or four hours credit.
 Prerequisites, Music 50c, Music 149, Ed.
-150d,e.
+150d, e.
 Developing a music listening program for schools covering methods of teaching, recorded materials and the construction of a graded program.
-The published recorded material suitable for both elementary and high school stu-dents is studied, as well as reference and textbooks dealing with music appreciation.
+The published recorded material suitable for both elementary and high school students is studied, as well as reference and textbooks dealing with music appreciation.

 §279b.
-ADMINISTRATION AND SUPERVISION OF THE MUSIC PROGRAM.
+ADMINISTRATION AND SUPERVISION OF THE MUSIC PRO-GRAM.
 (Credit may be obtained in Music or Education.)
 Three hours credit.

 A course designed to acquaint the school administration with the problems of the administration and supervision of the music program.
 The content includes the place of music in the school program, music equipment, schedule, budget, instructional problems, and public relations in music.
 300. INTRODUCTION TO GRADUATE STUDY.
 Four hours credit.

 A study of the literature and techniques of research in the area of the graduate major.
-This course is required of all first-quarter grad-uate students who intend to receive the degree of Master of Arts.
+This course is required of all first-quarter graduate students who intend to receive the degree of Master of Arts.

 305. SUPERVISING ELEMENTARY TEACHERS OF MUSIC.

-(Summer Sessions only.)
-Three or four hours credit.
-Procedures for supervising the music program in the elementary grades, cooperative curriculum building, planning courses of study and units of work, the induction of the beginning teacher, human relations, and in-service education of the classroom music teacher.
+(Summers only.)
+Four hours credit.

+Procedures for supervising the music program in the elementary grades, cooperative curriculum building, planning courses of study and units of work, the induction of the beginning teacher, human relations, and inservice education of the classroom music teacher.

-TEACHER EDUCATION IN MUSIC.
-(Summer Session only.)
-306. Four hours credit.
+306. TEACHER EDUCATION IN MUSIC.
+(Summers only.)
+Four hours credit.